baumannzone/gameboy-css/readme.md

 # Pure CSS GameBoy
 The classic GameBoy made with CSS and HTML.
-Also some `js` to make the GameBoy great again.
+It uses some Javascript to make the GameBoy great again.
 Pump up the volume :speaker: and _turn on_ the GameBoy.

 **DEMO**: https://baumannzone.github.io/gameboy-css/